Compiled by the Road Trip Alberta team

 The Fastest Route

-The distance between Edmonton to Red Deer is 155kms via the very busy QEII highway south.
-Depending on traffic, weather, and construction, the trip from Edmonton can most typically take about 90 minutes.
+The distance between Edmonton to Red Deer is 155 km via the very busy QEII highway south.
+Depending on traffic, weather, and construction, the trip from Edmonton typically takes about 90 minutes.
 Expect that this route will almost certainly be slower on Fridays after work and on weekends.

 The Slower Route

-To vary up the journey, (and to get away from the crazy highway 2 traffic) we suggest a detour onto Highway 2A from Leduc, through Wetaskiwin, Ponoka, Lacombe and then into Red Deer.
-It’s single lane traffic, but with less vehicles it’s worth it.
-The route is slightly longer with a distance of 157 kms and a drive time of roughly two hours and fifteen minutes.
+To vary up the journey (and to get away from the crazy highway 2 traffic), we suggest a detour onto Highway 2A from Leduc, through Wetaskiwin, Ponoka, Lacombe and then into Red Deer.
+It’s single-lane traffic, but with fewer vehicles, it’s worth it.
+The route is slightly longer, with a distance of 157 km and a drive time of roughly two hours and fifteen minutes.

 Edmonton to Red Deer By Car

-If you are arriving into Alberta via the Edmonton International Airport (YEG), it is easy to pick up a vehicle (we suggest using Rentalcars.com to compare pricing among your favourite agencies) and be on your way.
-The airport is located right off the QEII and you can be on your way quickly.
-In addition the airport actually sits south of Edmonton (near Nisku) and brings you that much closer to Red Deer.
+If you are arriving in Alberta via the Edmonton International Airport (YEG), it is easy to pick up a vehicle (we suggest using Rentalcars.com to compare pricing among your favourite agencies) and be on your way.
+The airport is right off the QEII and you can quickly be on your way.
+In addition, the airport actually sits south of Edmonton (near Nisku) and brings you that much closer to Red Deer.

 Bus from Edmonton to Red Deer

 There are some good options for a bus from Edmonton to Red Deer (and from Red Deer to Edmonton) that are reasonably priced.

 Red Arrow – Red Arrow is probably the most popular bus service connecting the two cities (and more spots in Alberta), Red Arrow offers multiple pick-up spots in each city.
 Buses from Edmonton leave at noon daily.
 A bus ticket can be purchased online or at the Red Arrow ticket office at the station.